22tcp/autoincus/README.md

 Hello, Folks.

 Pre-alpha note.
-This is just a half-baked simulacrum of the idea right now.
-Lots of static nonsense that should be dynamically resolved.
+This is just a half-baked simulacrum of the whole idea right now.
+Lots of static nonsense that should be dynamically defined.
-Still, I needed a working number of reliably reachable instances spawned from an ansible inventory with FIXED IPs becoming reachable from the outside.
+Still, I wanted and do get a working number of reliably reachable instances spawned from an ansible inventory with FIXED IPs to ssh into with my user.

-Basic flow is
+Basic flow
-define two yaml files:
+using two templates:
   - user+ssh login
   - networking setup